xrdocs/segment-routing/_tutorials/2016-09-27-topology-independent-lfa-ti-lfa.md

 order: 8
 category: igp
 technology: 'SRv6, SRMPLS'
-title: Topology Independent LFA (TI-LFA)
+title: Topology Independent LFA (TI-LFA) and uloop avoidance
 excerpt: >-
-  An introduction to the Topology Independent LFA technology.
+  An introduction to the Topology Independent LFA and micro-loop (uloop) avoidance technology.
 See how Topology Independent LFA provides a simple, automatic, optimal and topology independent sub-50ms per-prefix protection to the network.
-Further, see how TI-LFA protects Segment Routing, LDP and eventually IP traffic.
-In the end, learn how to verify TI-LFA using some examples.
+Further, see how TI-LFA protects Segment Routing, LDP and eventually IP traffic, and learn how to verify TI-LFA using some examples.<br />
+  In the end, see what uloops are and how SR effectively prevents uloops.
 ---

-An introduction to the Topology Independent LFA technology.
+An introduction to the Topology Independent LFA and micro-loop (uloop) avoidance technology.
 See how Topology Independent LFA provides a simple, automatic, optimal and topology independent sub-50ms per-prefix protection to the network.
-Further, see how TI-LFA protects Segment Routing, LDP and eventually IP traffic.
+Further, see how TI-LFA protects Segment Routing, LDP and eventually IP traffic, and learn how to verify TI-LFA using some examples.<br />
-In the end, learn how to verify TI-LFA using some examples.
+In the end, see what uloops are and how SR effectively prevents uloops.
 {: .notice}

 {% capture "pdf-link" %}/images/0080-SR-TOI-SR_TI-LFA_v17_EXTERNAL.pdf{% endcapture %}